simon-frankau/speedball2-sound-player/README.md

 It is not efficient.
 This makes me feel pretty bad, but given that in practice it's not performance-critical, I'm trying to err on the side of easy-to-read rather than efficient.

+I only implement the features used in the actual sounds (I don't want to put in unnecessary work to build features that are hard to test.
+This means that I'm not implementing ADSR envelopes, or a few of the more obscure byte codes (most of which are just no-ops!)..